alloyzeus/az-wall/concepts/adjunct.md

 Session is an adjunct entity of Terminal, but the number of Session at a given time is limited to at most one.

-Idea 1: explicitly declare the other entity(s), i.e., "Manager
-cardinality with Shop is 1..3" which means that for a shop, there will be one to three managers.

-"Session cardinality with Terminal is 1".
+What we want is a syntax to express the following: "the cardinality of Manager to Shop is 1..3" (one Shop may have one to three Managers), "the cardinality of Session to Terminal is 1" (one-to-one), etc.